LUMC/freebayes-snakemake/README.md

 1. Flags passed to snakemake using `--config`, or in the specified `--configfile`.
-2. Setting specified in the PEP project configuration, under the key `freebayes-snakemake`
+2. Setting specified in the PEP project configuration, under the key `freebayes-snakemake`.
-3. The default settings for the pipeline, as specified in the `common.smk` file
+3. The default settings for the pipeline, as specified in the `common.smk` file.

 ## Pipeline settings
 The pipeline requires a single PEP configuration file, which specifies a